 “Curiouser and curiouser!” cried Alice (she was so much surprised, that for the moment she quite forgot how to speak good English).
 “Now I’m opening out like the largest telescope that ever was!
 Good-bye, feet!” – Lewis Carroll, Alice’s Adventures in Wonderland

-I have an M.A. in Writing from Johns Hopkins University, and my articles and essays have appeared in publications including The Butter, Baltimore City Paper, Baltimore magazine, BmoreArt, Full Grown People, National Parks Traveler, Outside In Literary & Travel Magazine, Seltzer, Neutrons Protons, and Sauce Magazine.
-I’m a nonfiction editor for The Baltimore Review, and I work as a public relations and social media supervisor at an award-winning agency.
-I have also volunteered as a creative writing instructor for Writers in Baltimore Schools, served as a juror for the Scholastic Art & Writing Awards, and taught a grammar workshop at Morgan State University.
+I have an M.A. in Writing from Johns Hopkins University, and my articles and essays have appeared in publications including The Butter, Baltimore City Paper, Baltimore magazine, BmoreArt, Engineering.com, Full Grown People, National Parks Traveler, Outside In Literary & Travel Magazine, and Sauce Magazine.
+I’m a nonfiction editor for The Baltimore Review, and I work as the public relations manager at Center Stage.
+I’ve also volunteered as a creative writing instructor for Writers in Baltimore Schools, served as a juror for the Scholastic Art & Writing Awards, and taught a grammar workshop at Morgan State University.

 I live in Baltimore, and I love learning about everything weird and wonderful that makes Charm City great.
 When I’m not writing, I spend my free time practicing yoga, rock climbing, sailing, playing the piano, walking my two rescue dogs, and reading to keep up with my book-buying habit.